stomp-php/stomp-php/README.md

 ## Version choice

-This fork is not compatible to the original stomp from https://github.com/dejanb/stomp-php.
+- For new projects you should use version `3.0.0` which is the last `php-5.3` compatible.
-The last compatible version is 2.2.2.
+- For running projects with `fusesource/stomp-php@2.x` clients you can use version `2.2.2`.
-The last `php-5.3` compatible version is `3.0.0`.
+- All version newer that `2.x` won't be compatible with `fusesource/stomp-php`. (https://github.com/dejanb/stomp-php.)

 ## Installing